Fort Stotsenburg: Old Railway Station (Building 2697)

 The Manila-Dagupan Railway line was once the most efficient ways of traversing the island of Luzon.
 This rail line passed right through what before 1979 was the Clark Air Base Military Reservation, and for many years, the most efficient method of travel between Fort Stotsenburg and Manila was by train.
 Arrivals and departures were gala occasions, marked by the presence of crowds and bands at the Fort Stotsenburg terminal.
 After World War II, this means of travel lessened significantly and the use of this facility as a passenger terminal was discontinued.
 It last housed the television studios of Detachment 1, Air Force Pacific Broadcasting Squadron's Far East Network-Philippines.

 Officers' Row

 Almost since the beginning, Fort Stotsenburg's Wirt Davis Avenue, which borders the Parade Ground to the north, has been known by this name.
-This Avenue has been home to the quarters of the Commander of the Thirteenth Air Force since 1946 until the Americans vacated the base in 1991.
+This Avenue was home to the quarters of the Commander of the Thirteenth Air Force from 1946 until the Americans vacated the base in 1991.
 A similar structure, but somewhat smaller, serves as the quarters for the Clark Air Base Command Deputy Commander.
 Other concrete homes in this area served as the quarters for Thirteenth's Vice Commander and other key subordinate unit personnel.
 The balance of the homes along this row are "barns."
 The concrete quarters were constructed around 1910 and 1913 and the trees also date from this period.
 The trees are acacia (monkeypod) and were over 25 years old in 1939.